zachary-shah/riff-pix2pix/README.md

 In this project, we instead look at a simpler task: given input audio, "paint in" a *vocal melody* as described by a text prompt.
 This can be generalized to any type of instrument / musical stem with proper training.

+Previous work has demonstrated potential for this task using a ControlNet ([see riff-cnet repo here](https://github.com/zachary-shah/riff-cnet)) to generate musical melodies that fit in with the general structure of an input representation of background audio; however, ControlNets are limited to only partial preservation of background audio due to the sparse representation of the input control image.

 To complete this task, we trained an InstructPix2Pix model to learn to "edit in" a vocal part of a spectrogram, which is essentially an image-transformation representation of a 5 second clip of audio.
 We trained this task off the [Riffusion V1](https://huggingface.co/riffusion/riffusion-model-v1/tree/main) checkpoint, developed by Seth Forsgren Hayk Martiros, which is a fine-tune of Stable Diffusion V1.5 which has learned to recognize and diffuse in the spectrogram image space.

 ## Training Setup: